 Grand Prairie’s Outdoor Warning Siren System consists of 26 strategically placed sirens that are activated for one or more of the following conditions:

-- A tornado warning issued by the National Weather Service in the City of Grand Prairie
+- A tornado warning issued by the National Weather Service or tornado, funnel cloud/rotation reported by a reliable source

 - Destructive winds in excess of 70 mph